Snowflake Copilot: LLM-Powered Assistant for SQL Querying

 A step-by-step guide to getting started with Snowflake Copilot #

-- Select Ask Copilot in the lower-right corner of the worksheet to open the Snowflake Copilot panel.
+- Select the Ask Copilot button in the bottom-right corner of the interface.
+Clicking this opens the Copilot panel on the right side of your worksheet.

 - Select a database and a schema for the current worksheet.

-- In the message box, type in your question and then select the send icon or press Enter to submit it.
-Snowflake Copilot provides a response in the panel.
+- In the message box, type your question and either press Enter or click the send icon to submit.
+Copilot will generate a response directly in the panel.

-- If the response from Snowflake Copilot includes SQL statements:
+- If the response from Snowflake Copilot includes SQL statements, you’ll have two options:

 - To add custom instructions, go to the Copilot menu at the top of the Snowflake Copilot panel and select Custom instructions from the drop-down menu.